Manannan Ballad: Verse form

-The ballad was written in quatrains, rhyming abab.
+The ballad was written in quatrains, with rhyme scheme ABAB.
 The lines have eight syllables, or occasionally nine, in iambic metre.
 The poem uses neither alliteration nor internal rhyme.

 Composition

 Internal evidence shows the poem to have been written between about 1490 and 1520, perhaps by an inhabitant of the east-central part of the Isle of Man.
 It was written in an antiquarian spirit, drawing on documents and oral traditions for its picture of Manx history.
 Two short additions to the poem were written in the 18th century to bring the story up to date.

 Transmission

 The ballad was at first transmitted orally, but around the year 1770 it was transcribed in two independent manuscripts, perhaps as a result of the general enthusiasm for collecting traditional ballads sparked by the controversy surrounding James Macpherson's Ossian poems.
 A 1778 printing of the poem, cited in Charles Vallancey's Collectanea de rebus Hibernicis IV (1786), is now lost, but an 1802 pamphlet giving its text survives in two copies.
 The ballad's appearance in Joseph Train's Historical and Statistical Account of the Isle of Man (1845) ensured its survival, though it was given little attention by later 19th-century Manx historians, some of whom doubted its authenticity.
 Theophilus Talbot, for example, argued that it had been written by Thomas Christian in the 1790s.